NCAR/sftp-server/TestingSupport.md

-The "server" service runs as user:group `sftp:sftp`, while the "client" service runs as user:group `sweetuser:sftp`; because the client runs under the `sftp` group, it can write directly to the mounted $DATA_DIR directory.
+The "server" service runs as user:group `sftp:sftp`, while the "client" service runs as user:group `sweetuser:sftp`; because the client runs under the `sftp` group, it can write directly to the mounted $SFTP_DATA (/mnt) directory.

 ### Creating SSH Keypairs